 In 1966, the court moved into the City-County Safety Building which was renamed the Harold K. Stubbs Justice Center in 1991 located in Downtown Akron.

-In addition to our Judges’ general court hearings and decisions, we have five specialized dockets: Mental Health Court, Recovery Court, OVI (Operating a Vehicle while Intoxicated) Court, Family Intervention Court and Valor Court for individuals with military service.
+In addition to our Judges’ general court hearings and decisions, we have five specialized dockets: Mental Health Court, Recovery Court, ARCH (Active Recovery Creates Hope) Court, Family Intervention Court and Valor Court for individuals with military service.

 We strive each day to bring access to justice to those in our jurisdiction.
 Our mission is “To promote public confidence and trust in the judicial system by protecting rights and liberties; Upholding and interpreting the law consistently, timely, impartially and independently; And providing for the peaceful, fair and efficient resolution of disputes.”